We get to see what it's really like to volunteer for a Cats Protection branch.

 Jess helping out at the branch's recent Christmas Fair

-The Co-ordinator of my local branch, Jacky Eyres, was happy for me to get involved with the Caterham, Redhill & East Surrey Branch to know them better and to offer my help wherever I could – having two cats of my own, I wasn’t afraid to get my hands dirty!
+The Co-ordinator of my local branch, Jacky, was happy for me to get involved with the Caterham, Redhill & East Surrey Branch to know them better and to offer my help wherever I could – having two cats of my own, I wasn’t afraid to get my hands dirty!
 Having visited a number of Fosterers and Cat Care Volunteers before, I was keen to learn about the more ‘behind-the-scenes’ roles.
 The following volunteers kindly gave up their time to meet with me, to tell me a bit more about what they do.

 Since joining the branch Jacky has worked very hard to make it the success it is today.
 As well as having a part-time job, Jacky manages the branch and Homing Team.
 Working closely with the Welfare Team, Jacky ensures that cats in the care of the group are matched with homes appropriately and as quickly as possible, in line with CP policies and procedures.
 Jacky and her team have homed a whopping 205 cats already this year and this number continues to rise.